- Entertainment and Media»

 7. The Medusa is one aspect of the mythical Gorgon.
 With snakes growing from her head, she ain’t much fun to be around and, if you look her in the eye, she’ll rock you out!

 8. Godzilla, an atomic age cross between a dinosaur and a gorilla, lays waste to Japan.
 Later, Godzilla becomes a heroic character, fighting monsters from space and others.
-In the 1998 remake, Godzilla is so big you know what it eats – everything!
+In the 1998 remake, Godzilla is so tall you know what it eats – everything!

 9. The ID monster stars in the sci-fi classic Forbidden Planet.
 A product of the mind of Dr. Morbius, this cat-like monstrosity wreaks havoc on space colonists.